CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

-To get values from these sources, the plugin module needs to call `korp.pluginlib.get_plugin_config` with default values of configuration variables.
+To get values from these sources, the plugin module needs to call `korp.pluginlib.get_plugin_config` with default values of configuration variables specified either as keyword arguments or as a single dictionary-like object.
 The function returns a `dict` containing configuration variables with their values.
 For example:

 ```python